top of page

 8. Negotiate the Price

 Most sellers expect some haggling, especially with older vehicles, so don’t be afraid to negotiate, but keep it respectful and fact-based.
 Do your homework by checking local listings for similar cars and use that to gauge whether the asking price is fair.
-Leverage any issues found during the inspection, like worn tires, a weak battery, or upcoming maintenance needs, by calmly pointing them out and adjusting your offer accordingly (eg: "The tires are bald and the battery tested weak, which is about $800 in necessary repairs; would you consider $4800 instead of $5600?").
+Leverage any mechanical issues found during the inspection, such as, worn tires, a weak battery, or leaking fluids, by calmly pointing them out and adjusting your offer to match real-world repair costs (for example: "The tires have unsafe tread depth and the battery failed the load test, which requires about $1000 in immediate replacements; would you consider $4200 instead of your $5200 asking price?").
 Bundling smaller problems, such as broken AC or sticky windows, can also justify a lower price.
 After making your offer, pause and let silence work in your favor, it can prompt a seller to meet you halfway.
 Bringing cash or proof of funds can add credibility to your offer.

 If anything feels off, the car, the price, the seller, walk away.
 No used car is worth the stress of ongoing breakdowns or unethical dealings.
 There will always be another deal.
 Haste or impatience leads to poor decisions and expensive mistakes.
 Also, often, just leaving your number and walking away will bring the price down later.